 Making your way back through the living room to the hallway, you'll find one bedroom and the family shower room also on ground level.
 The sweet bedroom is perfect for children with its full size bunk beds and cosy feel.
 The shower room includes a large walk-in shower and WC, handy for those with reduced mobility and if you're coming in from a bracing walk along the beach.

 The remaining two bedrooms are upstairs, both boasting stunning views and en suite bathrooms.
 The master bedroom is at the end of the landing, a bright contemporary room filled with light from the large floor to ceiling window.
-There's a king-size bed to dive into each evening and a TV if you fancy morning telly in your PJs.
+There's a king size bed to jump into.
 The en suite in this room features a stunning free standing bath for those long hot holiday soaks and a WC.
 The second bedroom has a similar elegant style with a vintage chic double bed and gorgeous views.
 The en suite in this room has a walk-in shower as well as a WC.

 With so much to love about the interiors of this luxury Yorkshire Coastal Cottage it's a thrill to find the garden so delightful too.
 Spacious and private with no-one overlooking you, there's a patio area to dine alfresco in the summer months (furniture provided) and a lawned area to lounge about on in those balmy seaside afternoons.
 Enjoy wonderful views down towards Robin Hoods Bay and all along the coast.
 If you have children in your party they'll love discovering the play area with its trampoline and swings.

 Apple Farm Cottage's location is fantastic.
 Set in an elevated position above Robin Hoods Bay the cottage enjoys uninterrupted views of the stunning Yorkshire Coastline.
-Walking / cycling enthusiasts will love the fact that the famous cinder trail runs along right beside the cottage.
-You can walk right along the coast from Whitby to Scarborough, a wonderful way to while away a few hours, even if you just do a few miles!
+Walking / cycling enthusiasts will love the fact that the famous cinder trail runs along right beside the cottage ( named after the original surface laid down for the railway line ) You can walk right along the coast from Whitby to Scarborough, a wonderful way to while away a few hours, even if you just do a few miles!

 Robin Hood's Bay is one of the most popular coastal locations in Yorkshire, or the UK for that matter.
 Once home to the busiest smuggling trade on the Yorkshire coast, said to involve fisherman, clergy and gentry alike, today the village has adopted a much more sedate pace of life.
 The village is a maze of cobbled streets and higgledy piggledy houses which seem to tumble down towards the sea.
 Walkers can delight in the fact that Wainwright's famous Coast to Coast walk starts (or finishes depending which way you look at it) just a few yards from the door.
 And the Bay itself is just one of the charming locations on the coast.